Skip to content

 Anxiety is often described as mental, emotional, or psychological.
 However, the body is actively involved in shaping how anxiety is experienced.
 The digestive system contains its own complex nervous system and communicates continuously with the brain through neural, immune, and chemical pathways.

 This communication network is known as the microbiota-gut-brain axis.
-When it is functioning well, the body can adapt to stress and return to a calm baseline.
+When it functions effectively, the body can adapt to stress and return to a regulated baseline.
 When it is strained, anxiety often becomes louder, more persistent, and harder to regulate.

 Understanding how this system works allows anxiety to be addressed at its root rather than managed only at the surface.